mjpantalos/threads/README.md

 # threads
 Determine the change in force at each individual thread break

 The master_threads file has all the code that we want to run.
-I will also include some reference files for work that I have done previously
+I will also include some reference files for work that I have done previously.

+The sample specimen data file is included in this folder.